numo-labs/isearch-ui/README.md

 **TODO: To enable `browserHistory`, we need to be able to redirect the user to the index.html page whenever there is a 404 error so react-router can use the url to render the correct page.**

+### Scroll Position

+Scroll behaviour when transitioning between routes is controlled using 'react-router-scroll' which can be customised in the router `src/containers/router.js`.

 ## Services

 ### Websocket channel

 When the app is mounted a connection is established with a web socket server.
 A connection ID is obtained which is saved to the redux store and used for every search request.

+The web socket handler functions can be found in `src/services/websockets.js`;

 ### GraphQL